Starkey Hearing Technologies: Recent developments and accessories

 In 2014, Starkey introduced Halo, a hearing aid that works with the iPhone and an associated app.

 Bill Austin with a person being helped through the Starkey Hearing Foundation.

-In 2016, the company introduced high-tech hearing aids with more powerful processors and software, aimed at aging baby boomers; their marketing emphasized its ability to help its users hear music well.
+In 2016, the company introduced high-tech hearing aids with more powerful processors and software, aimed at aging baby boomers; its marketing emphasized its ability to help its users hear music well.

 In 2017, the iQ product family was unveiled.
-Products in this family deliver pristine audio and exceptional listening clarity.
-Muse IQ Rechargeable delivers continuous, stable power to ensure users' hearing aids are always ready for use.

 In 2018, the company introduced Livio AI, the world’s first hearing aid with embedded sensors and artificial intelligence.
 A multi-purpose hearing aid, Livio AI is the first device to track physical activity and cognitive health as measured by hearing aid use.
 Other features of Livio AI include language translation, fall detection and alerts, tap control, and other features.
-The product launch also included a new app, the Thrive Hearing Control app, and three new wireless accessories—the Starkey Hearing Technologies TV, the Remote and the Remote Microphone +.
+The product launch also included a new app, the Thrive Hearing Control app, and three new wireless accessories—the Starkey TV, the Remote and the Remote Microphone +.

 In addition, Starkey offers two accessories for hearing protection: a line of digital hearing aids called SoundGear that enhance sound quality while protecting ears from sudden loud noises and custom-fit earplugs that protect workers and others from unusually loud or noisy environments.

+In late 2023, Starkey introduced Genesis AI, a hearing aid platform that includes a new processor and updated signal processing architecture.
+According to company and trade publication reports, the platform performs a large number of automatic adjustments per hour and introduced updated motion and acoustic environment detection features.

+In April 2024, Starkey launched the Signature Series, a second-generation device based on the Genesis AI platform.
+The device includes motion-based optimization and an automated Edge Mode+ feature and was reported to be among the company’s smallest hearing aid models at the time of release.

+In October 2024, Starkey introduced Edge AI hearing aids, which feature the G2 Neuro Processor with an integrated neural processing unit (NPU).
+According to coverage of the launch, the platform was designed to support on-device processing related to speech and environmental sound classification.

+In 2024, Starkey’s Genesis AI platform received the MedTech Breakthrough Award for Best New Technology Solution – Hearing Aid.

+In 2024, Starkey’s Edge AI hearing aids became available through U.S. government healthcare systems, including the Department of Veterans Affairs, the Department of Defense, and the Indian Health Service, expanding the product’s availability to eligible veterans and service members.